lrassaby/lrassaby.github.io/_posts/2017-09-30-phosphorus-logo.md

 {% include captioned-image.html url="phosphorus-new.png" description="v3" style="height: 150px;" %}
 </div>

-It looks pretty cool on the [website][phosphorus], but my favorite spot I've seen the logo I made is on a cupcake.
+It's cool seeing your logo on the [web][phosphorus], but my favorite spot I've seen the logo I made is on a cupcake.

 ![cookie]